 Most people buy ingredients for cooking at home from a supermarket.
 Popular cheaper supermarkets include: Aldi, Tesco, Asda, Lidl and Iceland.
 Others, such as Waitrose, the Co-op, M&S and Sainsbury’s, may be more convenient depending on where you live, as well as Ocado (online only).
 You can also order online from these supermarkets.

 If you have any dietary requirements, look out for the “free from” range, which usually includes gluten-free, dairy-free, nut-free and vegan options.
-Co-op students get 10% discount with their Totum card.
+Students get 10% discount at the Co-op with their Totum card.

 Headington is the closest shopping area to Headington Campus.
 There are also many shops and restaurants on Cowley Road selling food from around the world, including halal products.
 These shops may sell food from your home country or you may be able to buy things which are not available in the larger supermarkets.
 You can find more information on the Daily Info Oxford Food Shopping page.

-If you are new to cooking for yourself and want some fun tips and healthy alternatives, visit the Student Cooking TV Facebook page.
+If you are new to cooking for yourself and want some fun tips and healthy alternatives, visit the Save the Student cooking tips webpages.

 Oxford Brookes University has a partnership with UniKitOut, which provides bathroom, bedroom and kitchen kits that you can order before travelling to the UK.
 Before placing an order, check what will already be available in your accommodation.

-In the Oxford City centre, shops such as Primark, TK Maxx, Argos and M&S stock household goods.
+In the Oxford City centre, shops such as Primark, TK Maxx, Argos, John Lewis and M&S stock household goods.
 You can order them before you arrive and go and collect them once you are here.
-In Cowley centre, shops such as Matalan, Wilko, B&M, Asda Living or TK Maxx will also sell household items.
+In Cowley centre, shops such as Wilko, B&M, Asda Living or TK Maxx will also sell household items.

 Mobile phones and free SIM cards